19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) In the application of those paragraphs by virtue of sub-paragraph (1), references to transfer, disposition or sale shall have effect as references to the grant or assignment of any interest in, right over or licence to occupy the land concerned.

-(3) Except in relation to a grant or assignment otherwise than for a consideration, in the application of paragraph 5 by virtue of sub-paragraph (1), the reference to a supply of goods shall have effect as a reference to a supply of services.
+(3) Except in relation to a grant or assignment otherwise than for a consideration, in the application of paragraph 5(1) by virtue of sub-paragraph (1), the reference to a supply of goods shall have effect as a reference to a supply of services.

 [UK VAT Act 1983, Sch.
 2]

+9. In paragraphs 5 and 7 —

+(a) a reference to a person carrying on a business includes a reference to any persons or person, as the case may be, carrying on a business for which a bare trustee holds any goods; and

+(b) a reference to goods forming part of the assets of the business carried on by a person includes a reference to goods held by a bare trustee for the business of the persons or person, as the case may be.

+[Act 31 of 2014 wef 01/01/2015]

 THIRD SCHEDULE